jaswged/Healz_gba_jam/README.md

 ## UI Layout

 GBA is 240x160 pixels.
-So with 16px tiles you get 15 x 10 tiles
+So with 16px tiles you get 15 x 10 tiles or 30 x 20 with 8px by 8px

 Frame around selected character
 Γ    ˥